 HOW TO USE ESSENTIAL OILS TOPICALLY

-Essential oils can be used three different ways: aromatically, topically, and internally.
+Essential oils can be used in three different ways: aromatically, topically, and internally.
 Be sure you are using certified pure therapeutic grade before using your essential oils internally.
-I talk about about that HERE.
-Today, I want to talk specially about topical use.
+I talk about that HERE.
+Today, I want to talk especially about topical use.

 Some essential oils are considered “neat” which means they can be applied directly to the skin, while other oils are “hot” and need to be diluted before using topically.
 For example, lavender is a neat oil and oregano is a hot oil.

-I always reccomend diluting essential oils in a carrier oil when you are using them on small children, the elderly, or someone with sensitive skin.
+I always recommend diluting essential oils in a carrier oil when you are using them on small children, the elderly, or someone with sensitive skin.

 BEST ROLLER BOTTLES

 You can find several types of roller bottles.
 They come in different sizes, color, and materials.
 You can buy super fancy ones or plain ones.
 I have used several different roller bottles and I’m going to share what worked best for me.
 Get my favorite ones HERE.

 - COLOR- I only used amber or blue colored roller bottles because if you use clear glass your oils can lose their potency if sitting in direct sunlight.
 I typically keep my oils out of the sun but just to be safe I stick with a colored bottle.